Miserlou/Zappa/README.md

 By default, Zappa will package the entire virtualenv in the resulting zip.
 To control the final package (and potentially reduce size) you can:

 * Set `slim_handler` to `True` to upload a small handler to lambdas and the rest of the package to S3.
 For more details, see the [merged pull request](https://github.com/Miserlou/Zappa/pull/548) and the [discussion in the original issue](https://github.com/Miserlou/Zappa/issues/510).
+See also: [Large Projects](#large-projects).
 * Use the `exclude` setting and provide a list of regex patterns to exclude from the archive.
 By default, Zappa will exclude Boto, because [it's already available in the Lambda execution environment](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).

 ### Template